Contents

 curl -d "Backup finished, 4.2 GB written" ntfy.sh/my-backups-a8f3

 That’s a working notification on your phone, assuming you’ve subscribed to the my-backups-a8f3 topic in the app.
-There’s no registration step; topics are created on first use.
-(Which is also why, on the public server, you pick an unguessable topic name — anyone who knows the name can read and write it.)
+There’s no registration step and no schema; topics are created on first use, which is also why — on the public server — you pick an unguessable topic name.
+Anyone who knows the name can read and write it, so a topic called alerts on ntfy.sh is effectively a public bulletin board, whereas alerts-7f3a9c is functionally private through obscurity until you move to authenticated self-hosting.

-You can dress the message up with headers for title, priority, tags (which render as emoji), and even tap-actions:
+You can dress the message up with headers for a title, a priority, tags (which render as emoji), and even tap-actions:

 curl \